coast-framework/coast/docs/Installation.md

   (-main))
 ```

-And move your text editor's cursor over any of the letters in `-main` and press the keyboard shortcut for sending the text under the cursor to the REPL server.
+And move your text editor's cursor over any of the letters in `-main` and press the keyboard shortcut for "sending the text under the cursor" to the REPL server.
 The http server will start and you can navigate to `https://localhost:1337`